Spectral triples for the Sierpinski Gasket: Abstract

 \section{Abstract}

-We construct a 2-parameter family of spectral triples for the Sierpinski Gasket $K$.
-For suitable values of the parameters we determine the dimensional spectrum and recover the Hausdorff measure of $K$ in terms of the residue of the functional $a\to\tr(a\,|D|^{-s})$ at the abscissa of convergence $d$, which coincides with the Hausdorff dimension of the fractal.
-We determine the associated Connes' distance showing that it is bi-Lipschitz equivalent to a suitable root of the Euclidean metric of the plane, and show that the pairing of the associated Fredholm module with (odd) $K$-theory is non-trivial.
-We recover also the unique, standard Dirichlet form on $K$, as the residue of the functional $a\to\tr(|D|^{-s/2}|[D,a]|^2\,|D|^{-s/2})$ at the abscissa of convergence $\d$, which we call the {\it energy dimension}.
-The fact that the volume dimension differs from the energy dimension, $d\neq \delta$, reflects the fact that on $K$ energy and volume are distributed singularly.
+We construct a family of spectral triples for the Sierpi\'nski Gasket $K$.
+For suitable values of the parameters, we determine the dimensional spectrum and recover the Hausdorff measure of $K$ in terms of the residue of the volume functional $a\to\tr(a\,|D|^{-s})$ at its abscissa of convergence $d_D$, which coincides with the Hausdorff dimension $d_H$ of the fractal.
+We determine the associated Connes' distance showing that it is bi-Lipschitz equivalent to the distance on $K$ induced by the Euclidean metric of the plane, and show that the pairing of the associated Fredholm module with (odd) $K$-theory is non-trivial.
+When the parameters belong to a suitable range, the abscissa of convergence $\d_D$ of the energy functional $a\to\tr(|D|^{-s/2}|[D,a]|^2\,|D|^{-s/2})$ takes the value $d_E=\frac{\log(12/5)}{\log 2}$, which we call {\it energy dimension}, and the corresponding residue gives the standard Dirichlet form on $K$.